eclipse-symphony/symphony/cli/README.md

 ```
 # under symphony/cli folder
 > mage -l
-Use this tool to quickly build symphony api or maestro cli.
+Use this tool to quickly build symphony API or maestro CLI.
 It can also help generate the release package.

 Targets:
-  buildApi            Build Symphony api for Windoes, Mac and Linux.
+  buildApi            Build Symphony API for Windows, Mac and Linux.
-  buildCli            Build maestro cli tools for Windoes, Mac and Linux.
+  buildCli            Build maestro CLI tools for Windows, Mac and Linux.
-  generatePackages    Generate packages with Symphony api, maestro cli and samples for Windoes, Mac and Linux.
+  generatePackages    Generate packages with Symphony API, maestro CLI and samples for Windows, Mac and Linux.
 ```
 Samples
 ```
 # under symphony/cli folder
-# Build up Symphony api for windows, mac nad linux.
+# Build up Symphony API for Windows, Mac and Linux.
 You can find the binary files in symphony/api folder
 mage buildApi

-# Build up Maestro CLI for windows, mac nad linux.
+# Build up Maestro CLI for Windows, Mac and Linux.
 You can find the binary files in symphony/cli folder
 mage buildCli

-# Build up Symphony api and Maestro CLI for windows, mac nad linux.
-Copy the binary files, samples and configuration files to specified folder and generate the release package.
+# Build up Symphony API and Maestro CLI for Windows, Mac and Linux.
+Copy the binary files, samples and configuration files to the specified folder and generate the release package.
 You will find maestro_windows_amd64.zip, maestro_darwin_amd64.tar.gz and maestro_linux_amd64.tar.gz in the specified folder.
 mage generatePackages /home/usr/assemble
 ```